-Elsewhere I have calculated the total eelgrass bed area in Buzzards Bay (2920 ha; Costa, 1988).
-This estimate was calculated from photographs of ≈1:25,000 scale photographs, and adjusted for percent cover as perceived on that scale imagery.
+In Chapter 1, I showed that there are 2930 ha of eelgrass bed cover in Buzzards Bay.
+This estimate was calculated from photographs of $\approx 1:25,000$ scale photographs, and adjusted for percent cover as perceived on that scale imagery.
 This process ignores bare patches within eelgrass beds that are too small to be seen on those photographs, and which are only visible underwater or with small scale imagery.
-It is impossible to quantify small scale patchiness in every bed in this region, so a correction factor was estimated based on field experience and microscopic study of photographs was factored into the estimate of bed area.
+It is impossible to quantify small scale patchiness in every bed in this region, so this bed cover area was multiplied by a correction factor (0.8) based on field experience and microscopic study of photographs (Costa, 1988).
+Therefore, the "production area" of eelgrass in Buzzards Bay is 2482 ha